Africa · Uganda

 Highlights

-- Home to ~459 mountain gorillas — half the world population
+- Mountain gorilla trekking — half the world's population

 Best Time to Visit